Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 ## 4. Not Using Strict Mode

-TypeScript's "strict" mode enables a set of stricter type checking options, including `noImplicitAny`, `strictNullChecks`.
+TypeScript's `strict` mode enables a set of stricter type-checking options, including `noImplicitAny`, `strictNullChecks`.
 If you don't enable strict mode in your TypeScript configuration can result in less robust code.
 Enabling strict mode helps catch more type-related issues at compile-time and promotes safer coding practices.

-## 5. Implicit "any" in Function Return Types
+## 5. Implicit `any` in Function Return Types

-When TypeScript cannot infer the return type of a function, it defaults to "any."
-This can lead to unexpected behavior and null/undefined-related errors.
-Always explicitly declare function return types to ensure that TypeScript provides accurate type checking and to make your code more predictable.
+When TypeScript cannot infer the return type of a function, it defaults to `any`.
+This can lead to unexpected behavior and `null / undefined` related errors.
+Always explicitly declare function return types to ensure that TypeScript provides accurate type-checking and to make your code more predictable.

-## 6. Not using "const" and "read-only" correctly
+## 6. Not using `const` and `read-only` correctly

-TypeScript supports "const" assertions and "readonly" properties to enforce immutability.
+TypeScript supports `const` assertions and `readonly` properties to enforce immutability.
 Failing to use these features correctly can result in unintentional mutations and errors.
-Utilize "const" and "readonly" appropriately to ensure that your data remains consistent and your code behaves as expected.
+Utilize "const" and `readonly` appropriately to ensure that your data remains consistent and your code behaves as expected.

 ```typescript